oracle/cloud-native-devops-workshop/microservices/StudentGuide.md

 - ***Option 1***: You can install Virtual Box and download and run a pre-configured **Virtual Box Image**.
     - Refer to the ***Virtual Box Client Installation*** section of this document to use this option
+    - This option is best, if you don't want to worry about installing and configuring multiple Open Source Software tools on your laptop.
 - ***Option 2***: You can **install and configure** Eclipse, Brackets and Git on your laptop.
     - Refer to the ***Configure Client Tools Locally*** section of this document to use this option.
+    - This option is best of you if you want to take the time to configure software on your laptop, or your corporate standards will not let you install a hypervisor, or your laptop's resorces are not adequate to run virtual images.

 # Virtual Box Client Installation

 As an alternative to installing Eclipse, Brackets and Git on your laptop, you can follow these steps to download a Virtual Box image that will contain all those products pre-integrated together.

+### Hardware Requirements

+- You will need a machine capable of running the wokrshop image within Oracle Virtual Box (MAC or PC / Minumum of 50GB of free storage / 8GB RAM)

+- You will need full Administrator privileges on your machines, and in some cases will need to set Hardware Virtualization in the BIOS.

+    - Hardware Virtualization needs to be enabled in the BIOS to properly run Virtual Box.
+If you getting virtualization errors, reboot into the BIOS and make sure that the setting to enable Hardware Virtualization is enabled.

+- The latest version of Virtual Box should be installed and tested prior to the workhop.

 ### Copy OVA file

+**Note**: you will download all 6 zip files.
+You can then use software such as winzip or 7zip to automatically unzip all 6 files into a single *.ova file that can be imported into virtual box.

 - [Download](https://www.virtualbox.org/wiki/Downloads) and install Virtual box